-During water crises, citizens share thousands of messages online, describing the situation and the way they are coping with it.
+During and after water crises, citizens share thousands of messages online, describing the situation and the way they are coping with it.
 FloodTags listens.

 In an open innovation model, FloodTags and its academic partners develop and improve algorithms to filter and enrich the data for specific applications.

 FloodTags has a partner network of top universities and institutions, with whom we improve our scripts for a wide range of use cases.
 If you are a university or knowledge institute, anywhere in the world, working on water problems and online data: Contact us and get access to the API and Software Development Kit.

 Probabilistic Flood Extent Est. (Brouwer et al., 2017)